Resistance in Psychotherapy 9/25/20

 Date: Friday, September 25, 2020 | 1:30 pm – 4:45 pm

 Location: 145 East 32nd Street, 9th Floor (Directions)

 3 Continuing Education Credits/Contact Hours (APA, NBCC, New York State Education Department’s State Board for Social Work & Mental Health Counselors)

 At least 30% of psychotherapy patients do not respond to even the most empirically supported treatments.
 We often label such patients as resistant.
-This workshop will explore the reasons why patients do not respond to treatment, including having multiple diagnoses, more serious psychopathology, a lack of motivation, alliance ruptures, countertransference, and therapists’ failure to deliver common factor or specific interventions faithfully.
+This workshop will explore the reasons why patients do not respond to treatment, including having multiple diagnoses, more serious psychopathology, a lack of motivation, alliance ruptures, countertransference, and therapists’ failure to deliver common factors or specific interventions faithfully.
 This workshop will focus on strategies to renew hope and return to the process of therapeutic change.
-The workshop will draw on what we now know about treatment failures and will focus on techniques from motivational interviewing; repairing alliance ruptures and other techniques from Rational-Emotive & Cognitive Behavior Therapy (RE&CBT).
+The workshop will draw on what we now know about treatment failures and will focus on techniques from motivational interviewing; repairing alliance ruptures and other techniques from Rational Emotive Behavior Therapy (REBT).